 Pan Yaad is a three-hour steel pan concert held on the grounds of the House of Culture in Belize City every year in September.

 6 – Garifuna Settlement Day

-After a series of uprising against the British forced the Garifuna to leave their island home, they eventually settled in Belize, an event commemorated every November 19with a dramatic re-enactment of their canoe landing, lots of live music and drumming, a celebration of traditional Garifuna foods like hudut (a fish coconut stew) and cassava bread.
+After a series of uprisings against the British forced the Garifuna to leave their island home, they eventually settled in Belize, an event commemorated every November 19 with a dramatic re-enactment of their canoe landing, lots of live music and drumming, a celebration of traditional Garifuna foods like hudut (a fish coconut stew) and cassava bread.

 Cacao, the main ingredient in chocolate, has been grown in Belize for millennia.
 The southern town of Punta Gorda in Toledo District is the heart of the cacao-growing area of Belize.
 For one weekend a year, the town and the surrounding environs celebrate all things with chocolate, including unusual recipes like chocolate beer and chocolate soap.